j3naissante/electricity-prices-ee/readme.md

-Electricty prices for EE using elerings open API, the script refreshes it self every 15min to keep everything up to date.
+Electricty prices for EE using elering's open API, the script refreshes it self every 15min to keep everything up to date.

-Make sure you install webview: pip install pywebview
+Make sure you install python webview: pip install pywebview

 Run the script as normal